OSInside/kiwi/doc/source/working_with_images/network_live_iso_boot.rst

    * :ref:`hybrid_iso`

-In {kiwi}, live ISO images can be configured to boot via PXE.
+In {kiwi}, live ISO images can be configured to boot via the PXE boot protocol.
 This functionality requires a network boot server setup on the system.
 Details how to setup such a server can be found in :ref:`network-boot-server`.

 After the live ISO was built as shown in :ref:`hybrid_iso`, the following configuration steps are required to boot from